 I want you to understand that I am not trashing this detector by any means.
 This detector serves a purpose and it’s purpose is to be a budget and extremely cheap refrigerant leak detector.
 This unit is for the home-owner or the garage tinkerer who wants to do their own AC repair.
 This unit is NOT intended for anyone who will be using a detector on a regular basis.
 If you are a daily user then I would recommend the below:

 - If you are a beginner, novice, or middle of the road guy then I would click on this link to view our review on the INFICON Tek-Mate.
 Yes, this unit is about one-hundred dollars more expensive but I can assure you that you are getting a quality product that will last.

 - Now, if you are a premium guy looking to get the best of the best then I would recommend looking at our Prowler VS H-10 Pro comparison chart and see which one you want to purchase.
 Just keep in mind that these are high dollar items and will cost a pretty penny.

-Lastly, folks if you still have your heart set on the Elenco CLD-100 detector then by all means go ahead and purchase by clicking this link.
+Lastly, folks if you still have your heart set on the Elenco CLD-100 detector then by all means go ahead and purchase it on Amazon.
 Just be forewarned that I did try to steer you away from this unit.

 Thanks for reading and I hope that I was able to help your buying decision today.